XenonNeko/MIDI2TDW/StreamingAssets/README.txt

     This ensures that the Diagnostics File is not cluttered with too much irrelevant information, making the issue faster to track down.

-    Diagnostics Files contain the following data from your session, compressed and encrypted:
+    Diagnostics Files contain the following data from your session:
         Log files
             These contain logs of what happened while the application was running, including any errors that occurred.